Weed management

 Weed control remains one of the most important mechanisms of yield loss in Western Canada.
 The widespread use of herbicide-resistant canola initially provides a significant improvement to weed control, but environmental challenges, below optimal plant populations, herbicide-resistant weeds and the continued persistence of hard to control weeds (such as cleavers) remain challenges for growers.

-Best tips for weed management:
+Important tips for best weed management

 • Early weed control is a critical and can have an economic benefit.